svakam/learning-journal/README.md

 - Growth Mindset
 - Sandbox Learning

-definition of growth mindset:
+My definition of growth mindset:
-> growth mindset is great!
+> A growth mindset is having a mentality of positive progression and improvement of yourself